jcbendernh/PowerAppsCosmosDB/README.md

 </ol>

 # Pulling a Device Listing from Dynamics 365
 Instead of having to know the device names, we can also pull a listing of Devices that we already have registered with IoT Hub.
 For this example we will pull that listing from the IoT Devices entity within Dynamics 365.
-This assumes that you have the <a href="https://docs.microsoft.com/en-us/dynamics365/customer-engagement/field-service/connected-field-service#connected-field-service-for-azure-iot-hub" target="_blank">Conneted Field Service for Iot Hub</a> installed and configured within Dynamics 365.
+This assumes that you have the <a href="https://docs.microsoft.com/en-us/dynamics365/customer-engagement/field-service/connected-field-service#connected-field-service-for-azure-iot-hub" target="_blank">Conneted Field Service for Iot Hub</a> installed and configured within a Dynamics 365 instance.
 <br>&nbsp;<br>
 <i>If you do not have access to a Dynamics 365 Connected Field Service for Iot Hub instance.
 Alternatively you could use the <a href="https://docs.microsoft.com/en-us/azure/event-grid/overview" target="_blank">Event Grid</a> functionality in IoT Hub in conjunction with <a href="https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview" target="_blank">Logic Apps</a> to write your devices to an <a href = "https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview" target="_blank">Azure SQL database</a> when a device is registered with IoT Hub.</i>